thmslg/OO-IO/README.md

 Wikipedia is your friend as a first step !

 =====
-Example:
+# Example:
-See Example folder !
-It will help you.
-For finest analyse, you can take a look on unitTest.
+First you can take a look on unitTest.

 =====
-Command :
+# Command :
  - build library -> $(workingdirectory)/scons
  - build and run tests -> $(workingdirectory)/UnitTest/scons

 =====
-Environnment :
+# Environnment :
 -> scons and cxxtest needed.
 -> Eclipse project (Juno SR2, CDT 8).